 Perhaps the first cover version Bob Dylan ever seriously took on was the Johnny Mercer / Harold Arlen tune, “Accentuate the Positive.”
 He sang it for relatives, at the age of four, after first insisting that everyone must keep very quiet.
-It became a part of Zimmerman family lore: it was the moment when people first said, “That kid’s a genius!”
+It became a part of Zimmerman family lore: it was the moment when people first said, “That kid’s some kind of genius!”

 People have been saying the same thing ever since, along with many more colorful things.

-That story is recounted in the first serious Dylan biography (and arguably still the best), Robert Shelton’s No Direction Home: The Life and Music of Bob Dylan.
+That story is recounted in the first serious Dylan bio (and arguably the best), Robert Shelton’s No Direction Home: The Life and Music of Bob Dylan.

 You’ve got to accentuate the positive